- This event has passed.

 Sponsored by DreamBox Learning

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording or listen to the podcast and would like a CE certificate, join the Leadership and Innovation community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Leadership and Innovation community and go to the edWebinar Archives folder to take the CE quiz.

 In order to transition schools and districts to blended and personalized learning, we must develop a talented pipeline of educators who understand these approaches and can support leaders with this shift.
 The Fuse RI Fellowship is currently training 60 educators to be Rhode Island’s next generation of blended and personalized learning coaches, consultants, and leaders.